inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 We recommend that you compile Inviwo using a recent version of Clang or GCC We require C++20 support from the compiler.

-#### Git
-You will need a git client to acquire the source code.
-We strongly recommend using a graphical client such as [GitKraken](https://www.gitkraken.com/), although a command line client will also work.

-#### CMake
-You will need a recent version [CMake](https://cmake.org/download/), we recommend using the latest version.

 #### Dependencies
 - [Qt binaries](https://qt.io/download-open-source/) >= 6.
     Make sure you get the build for the 64 bit version of gcc or clang.
 Make sure to add the Qt folder to the `CMAKE_PREFIX_PATH` environment variable.
     **Example**: `export CMAKE_PREFIX_PATH=/home/user/Qt/6.5.0/gcc_x64/`

 For **Ubuntu** you can use the following commands: